Create sensor object type data in Pipeline Builder

 Unpivot data to merge series values

-Since this dataset contains time series data in different columns, we must use an unpivot transform to merge it into one value column so the data can match the required schema for a time series sync, as shown below:
+Since this dataset contains time series data in different columns, you must use an unpivot transform to merge it into one value column so the data can match the required schema for a time series sync, as shown below:

 • series ID: string | The series ID for the set of timestamp and value pairs referred to by a TSP, which must match the TSP's series ID.